-The chief medical officer for England announced that two people - both from the same family - have been diagnosed with the deadly disease and are being held in specialist care.
+The chief medical officer for England announced that two people - both from the same family - have been diagnosed and are being held in specialist care.

 No details have been released regarding their identities, nationalities or which part of the country in which they reside.

 The news comes shortly after the World Health Organisation (WHO) raised the alarm by declaring a global emergency.

 Professor Chris Whitty, Chief Medical Officer for England stated: "The NHS is extremely well-prepared and used to managing infections and we are already working rapidly to identify any contacts the patients had, to prevent further spread.